N.Korea conducts second suspected missile test in less than a week | Headlines

 The launches by nuclear-armed North Korea underscored leader Kim Jong Un's New Year's vow to bolster the military to counter an unstable international situation amid stalled talks with South Korea and the United States.
 "The (South Korean) military is maintaining a readiness posture while closely monitoring related trends under close cooperation between (South Korea) and the U.S. in preparation for additional launches," the JCS statement said.

 South Korean and U.S. intelligence agencies are conducting detailed analysis for additional information, it added.
+Among other goals, North Korea is attempting to use repeated tests to normalise its missile capabilities, portraying itself as a country engaged in incremental improvements for self-defense, said Leif-Eric Easley, a professor of international studies at Seoul's Ewha University.

+"At the same time, Pyongyang is challenging international sanctions, testing what it can get away with while the United Nations Security Council remains divided," he said.
 'SIGNIFICANT THREAT'

-Last week, South Korean military officials cast doubts https://www.reuters.com/world/asia-pacific/skorea-casts-doubts-north-koreas-hypersonic-missile-claims-2022-01-07 on the capabilities of the "hypersonic missile" North Korea claimed to have test fired on Wednesday, saying it appeared to represent limited progress over Pyongyang's existing ballistic missiles.
-Tuesday's apparent launch came a day after the United States mission to the United Nations, joined by France, Ireland, Japan, the United Kingdom, and Albania, issued a joint statement condemning last week's test.

-U.N.
-Security Council resolutions ban all ballistic missile and nuclear tests by North Korea, and have imposed sanctions over the programmes.
+However, China and Russia https://www.reuters.com/world/asia-pacific/china-russia-revive-push-lift-un-sanctions-north-korea-2021-11-01 are pushing the U.N.
+Security Council to ease sanctions on North Korea by removing a ban on Pyongyang's exports of statues, seafood and textiles, and lifting a refined petroleum imports cap.
 Thomas-Greenfield reiterated calls for countries around the world to enforce sanctions, and for North Korea to return to talks and abandon its missiles and nuclear weapons.

 "Our goal remains the complete, verifiable, and irreversible denuclearisation of the Korean Peninsula," she said.
 The U.S. State Department did not immediately respond to a request for comment on Tuesday's launch.

 North Korea has said it is open to talk, but only if the United States and others drop "hostile policies" such as sanctions and military drills.
-Few observers expect Kim to ever fully surrender his nuclear arsenal.
-North Korea argues its missile tests and other military activities are for self-defence and are similar to those regularly undertaken by other nations.
+Few observers expect Kim to ever fully surrender his nuclear arsenal and North Korea argues its missile tests and other military activities are for self-defence.

+Last week, South Korean military officials cast doubts https://www.reuters.com/world/asia-pacific/skorea-casts-doubts-north-koreas-hypersonic-missile-claims-2022-01-07 on the capabilities of the "hypersonic missile" North Korea claimed to have test fired on Wednesday, saying it appeared to represent limited progress over Pyongyang's existing ballistic missiles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)